UWFAI/UWFAI.github.io/tutorial.md

 The text content between ```<p class="lead">```  and  ```</p>``` can easily be modified after a copy-paste.
 To change the image next to the description, you will need to upload it to the **img** folder in the [repository](https://github.com/UWFAI/UWFAI.github.io).
 Then just insert ```src=img/YOURIMAGENAME.jpg```.

 Easy as **π**.

+The text documents with the extension **.md** (_like this one_) in this repository are _markdown_, a form of plain text that allows for some fancy features like [links](www.google.com), _italics_, images etc. The syntax is very simple and if you'd like to learn more here is a great short [tutorial](http://markdowntutorial.com/).

+That's all you really need to know about Github to be able to contribute to the site.
+The great thing about version control is that, if you break anything, we can just roll it back to when it last worked.

+## Contributing to the site with git / Github from the _command line_
+#### AKA "want to learn the 733t skills you speak of"

+If you know how to use a terminal then it might be time to learn to use git from the command line.
+The entirety of my command line experience is in _unix_ so if you are a Windows powershell user then you will have to blaze your own trail.

+Git was written to work as a command line tool.
+Github emerged to fill the demand for a web facing front end to git.
+You can make files and edits straight from the Github page but many developers still choose to use the command line.
+For some, it just fits with their workflow, is faster, or they are working from a server without graphical support. _Also it's way cooler_

+Working from the command line is a little different.
+For one thing, you keep a local version of the repository (_the files that make up the website_) on your local machine.
+Then you make changes on your local files, and when you feel ready, you **push** them to the master repository.
+Git will ask you for some credentials, which is how it knows where to put these _fantastic changes_ you've made, ie to _Github_.

+>This is basically the same as _uploading_ to the _cloud_.

+[Code Academy](http://www.codeacademy.com) has a great free tutorial to get the basics of [Github](https://try.github.io/levels/1/challenges/1) under your belt.

+More to come...